 The percentage of new persons during the quarter receiving a completed biopsychosocial assessment within 14 calendar days of a non-emergency request for service.
-No standard for the first year of implementation.
+No standard currently established.

-Table C-2-Indicator #2a: Access-Timeliness/First Request for Detroit Wayne
+Table C-2-Indicator #2: Access-Timeliness/First Request for Detroit Wayne